Cloud canteen startup Feedr has been acquired by Compass Group for ~$24M – TechCrunch

 Feedr, the food tech startup that delivers personalised meals to office workers as an alternative to companies setting up their own canteens, has been acquired by Compass Group, the publicly-listed foodservice company.

-The price is described as “in the region” of $24 million, while I understand the the deal between the two companies was completed in early March 2020.
+The price is described as “in the region” of $24 million, while I understand that the deal between the two companies was completed in early March 2020.

 Compass Group says the purchase of Feedr will help accelerate its digital transformation, and — amidst the coronavirus crisis — form part of its “return to work” strategy.
 Specifically, it plans to utilise Feedr’s software across its portfolio of corporate clients in the U.K. and Ireland, with further potential applications of the technology in education and healthcare sectors.